jdinocco/zabbix-fortinet-dhcp/README.md

 ## Features

-- Using Python in Discovery for parsing the pool name, from address and netmask of the interface vlan get the network and total available hosts
+- Using Python in Discovery for parsing the pool name and from address and netmask of the interface vlan get the network and total available hosts
 - Using JSONPath for Raw data extraction

 ## Requirements